nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Introduction

 MediVault is a Command Line Interface (CLI) application that will help to manage medication supplies within a pharmacy.
-It is an integrated solution that provides real-time tracking of stock, prescriptions and orders.
+It is an integrated solution that provides real-time tracking of stocks, prescriptions and orders.
 The purpose of this guide is to help developers set up and continue with the development of MediVault past version 2.0.

 ## Acknowledgements